Commercial Auto Insurance Cost: Ranges + Calculator

 What if my fleet has both light commercial AND a heavy truck? +

 Mixed fleets are common and underwritten as such.
 Each vehicle is rated on its own class + GVWR + radius.
 Light commercial uses standard Commercial Auto framework; the heavy truck (if over 10,001 lbs GVWR + interstate) triggers DOT framework including MCS-90 endorsement on top of its base coverage.
-Some carriers prefer specialist trucking carriers (Progressive Commercial, Northland) for heavy trucks while keeping light commercial with general-purpose carriers.
-Progressive Commercial.
+Specialist trucking carriers may be preferable for heavy trucks while keeping light commercial with general-purpose carriers.
+III commercial-truck-insurance benchmark Requirements.

 Related guides